Oliver Norburn: International career

 On 9 November 2019, Norburn was called up to the Grenada national team, for which he qualifies through his paternal grandfather, for upcoming fixtures in the CONCACAF Nations League.
 He debuted with Grenada in a 4–0 2021 CONCACAF Gold Cup loss to Honduras on 14 July 2021.

 Personal life

-Norburn and his fiancée have a daughter, and a newborn son who died in September 2020.
+Norburn and his fiancée have a daughter.
+A son died in infancy in September 2020.